Swanson-Hysell-Group/iSALE-tracer-analysis/README.md

         -t2 -> title of the final plot (optional)
         -S -> save plot image (optional)
         -c -> choose colormap (optional; default=gist_rainbow)

+## cleanup_tracer_data.py

+A basic python script developed to allow easy trimming of the tracer-out.txt data.
+Basic usage of this script can be seen bellow:

+    SYNTAX:
+        python cleanup_tracer_data.py [tracer-out.txt] -[FLAG] [INPUT]

+    FLAGS:
+        -h -> print this help message
+        -i -> cut data by initial value instead of final values as is default -ch -> cut data by x value from the right, input must be a number (float or int) that represents in km the maximum x value allowed, cutting all data with a larger x value than the input. (optional)
+        -cvu -> cut data by y value from above so that input is the largest allowed y value in km (optional) -cvd -> cut data by y value from bellow so that input is the smallest allowed y value in km (optional)